Nonlinear Treatment Effects in Shift-Share Designs: Econometric Framework

 To identify the parameters described in the last section, we impose five assumptions.
 The first two assumptions allow us to identify a control function that will be used to identify all target parameters.
 Then, when we impose our third assumption, we can identify the Average Structural Function.
 Lastly, the addition of the fourth assumption allows us to identity the Local Average Response and the Average Derivative, while the addition of the fifth assumption allows us to identify policy effects.

 Our primary assumption imposes the exogeneity of the vector of shares.
-It is closely connected to the identification assumption used by \cite{goldsmith2020} and imposes the following restriction on our data-generating process. \begin{assumption}[Exogenous Shares] $(\varepsilon, \eta) \independent W \mid S, D$ \end{assumption} Assumption \ref{exogeneity} says that the vector of shares, $W$, is independent of the treatment-assignment and outcome-equation errors, $\eta$ and $\varepsilon$, given the vector of shifts, $S$, and the vector of covariates, $D$.\footnote{An alternative identification strategy would impose exogenous shifts as done by \cite{borusyak2021}.
+It is closely connected to the identification assumption used by \cite{goldsmith2020} and \citet[Proposition 2.1]{hahn2024}.
+Formally, it imposes the following restriction on our data-generating process. \begin{assumption}[Exogenous Shares] $(\varepsilon, \eta) \independent W \mid S, D$ \end{assumption} Assumption \ref{exogeneity} says that the vector of shares, $W$, is independent of the treatment-assignment and outcome-equation errors, $\eta$ and $\varepsilon$, given the vector of shifts, $S$, and the vector of covariates, $D$.\footnote{An alternative identification strategy would impose exogenous shifts as done by \cite{borusyak2021}.
 Challengingly, the shifts are the same for every region, implying that we cannot find exogenous variation at the regional level in a nonparametric setting.
 To circumvent this issue, \cite{borusyak2021} rely on linearity restrictions to derive an equivalence result between a region-level model and an industry-level model.
 Using the latter model, a researcher can explore ``shift'' variation across industries to identify the linear effect of interest.
 However, such an equivalence result is not trivial in a nonlinear setting such as ours.
-For this reason, shift-share designs with exogenous shifts are outside the scope of this paper.} In our empirical application, it imposes that employment in manufacturing would have trended similarly for regions that were more vs. less exposed to a possible shock in the previous period if there were no changes in exposure to Chinese imports.
-As noted by \cite{goldsmith2020}, the Exogenous Shares assumption could be interpreted as a set of parallel trend conditions when the outcome is measured in changes.
+For this reason, shift-share designs with exogenous shifts are outside the scope of this paper.} In our empirical application, it imposes that employment in manufacturing would have trended similarly for regions that were more vs. less exposed to a possible shock in the previous period if there were no changes in exposure to Chinese imports.\footnote{\cite{goldsmith2020} and \cite{hahn2024} find that, when combined in a Bartik instrument, share variation does not seem to be exogenous in our China shock application.
+However, both groups of authors argue that it is still possible to analyze this empirical setting by directly using the shares as instruments without combining them into a Bartik instrument.
+Importantly, our identifying assumption adopts this approach of directly using the shares as instruments.} As noted by \cite{goldsmith2020}, the Exogenous Shares assumption could be interpreted as a set of parallel trend conditions when the outcome is measured in changes.

 Our second assumption imposes monotonicity of the treatment-assignment error, $\eta$. \begin{assumption}[Monotonicity] The random variable $\eta$ is continuously distributed given $D$ and $S$, and the function $h_1$ is strictly monotonic in $\eta$. \end{assumption} Assumption \ref{increasing} is a generalization of the common IV monotonicity assumption \citep{imbens2009}.
 In our setting, it requires that the function $h_1$ is strictly increasing or strictly decreasing in the unobserved variable of the treatment assignment equation, $\eta$.
 Combined with the fact that this treatment-assignment error is a scalar, it allows us to invert the function $h_1$ with respect to $\eta$.
 Similarly to the work of \cite{imbens2009}, this step is essential to identifying the control function in our setting.